-AppleLogic as a website will most likely never be "actually complete".
+AppleLogic as a website will most likely never be "complete".
 With the history behind all the aspects of the Apple II and III, the underlying theory of operation and implementation, and the plethora of data associated with the elements of these systems, the chances are very high we will be adding new information and correcting current information for many years to come.

 Is the website complete?

-Apart from finalising the several key Apple II and Apple III systems and developing several derivatives for future platforms, we hope to complete all the resources, such as ROM images, documents and manuals.
+Apart from finalising the several key Apple II and Apple III systems and developing several derivatives for future platforms, we hope to make available all the resources, such as ROM images, documents and manuals.
 We also intend to include documents and "extracts" from quotes to help back up the history of these systems.
 It seems clear these guys were around when the whole personal computing market took off, and really had the opportunity to enjoy and experience some amazing stuff as they designed a new industry.
 It's just good to have some first hand info on some of the amazing successes and stories these people had during some of those pioneering years.
-The web is a great source, but having the opportunity to actually "sight" some records would really back up what we know.
-If you are in a position to help out with any documents or data, all contributions would be very much appreciated.
+The web is a great source, but having the opportunity to actually "sight" some records really backs up what we know.
+If you are in a position to help out with any documents or data, all contributions are be very much appreciated.

 So what more is there to come?